Sports Betting Lobbyist Looks to Overturn Arkansas’ 51% Rule

 © PA

-A lobbyist for national online bookmakers says he expects to ask Arkansas lawmakers to overturn a state rule requiring his clients to give local casinos most of the profits in mobile sports betting partnerships.
+A lobbyist for national online sportsbooks says he expects to ask Arkansas lawmakers to overturn a state rule requiring his clients to give local casinos most of the profits in online betting partnerships.

-John Burris, a former Arkansas legislator representing national online bookmakers such as DraftKings and FanDuel, said he will seek legislation to abolish the rule giving local casinos 51% of mobile wagering profits.
+John Burris, a former Arkansas legislator representing national online betting sites such as DraftKings and FanDuel, said he will seek legislation to abolish the rule giving local casinos 51% of mobile wagering profits.
 These bookmakers typically share 5-15% with casino partners.

 “The rule is going to need to be changed,” Burris said.